 Tighten Any Loose Ports – Check all cable connections and tighten if any wiggle room.
 Bad plug fits can disconnect temporarily when bumped or moved.

-Test With Direct Connection – Plug your computer directly into the Xfinity modem’s Ethernet port bypassing WiFi.
-See if hardwired connection remains stable.
-If so, issue likely lies with router or wireless signal.
+Test With Direct Connection – Plug your computer directly into the Xfinity modem/gateway Ethernet port bypassing WiFi.
+If hardwired is stable, the issue likely lies with the router or wireless signal.

 See also: https://afrozahmad.com/blog/arris-modem-lights/